Ultimate Guide to Caravan Security Locks: Protecting Your Investment

 Purpose: Hitch locks are designed to prevent your caravan from being hitched up and towed away.

-Effectiveness: A robust hitch lock that completely covers the coupling mechanism is ideal, making it difficult for thieves to tamper with.
+Effectiveness: A robust hitch lock that completely covers the coupling mechanism is ideal, making it difficult for thieves to tamper with it.

 Recommendation: Look for products that are Sold Secure-approved, as they have been tested for resistance against attacks.